florentpoujol/Daneel/readme.md

 ## Dynamic getters and setters

-Getters and setters functions may be used on gameOjects, components and assets as if they were variables.
+Getters and setters functions may be used on *gameOjects, components, assets and GUI elements* as if they were variables.
 Their names must begin by "Get" or "Set" and have the forth letter upper-case (underscore is allowed).
 Ie : GetSomething() and Get_something() will work, but Getsomething() or getSomething() won't work.

     self.gameObject.transform.localPosition